Genialqua/simple_shell/README.md

-Simple Shell project 0x16.c - Sodash -
+Simple Shell project

+- Smashe -

 This is a simple UNIX command interpreter based on bash and Sh.

 Overview

-Sodashy is a sh-compatible command language interpreter that executes commands read from the standard input or from a file.
+Smashe is a sh-compatible command language interpreter that executes commands read from the standard input or from a file.
 Invocation

-Usage: Sodash Sodash is started with the standard input connected to the terminal.
+Usage: Smashe is started with the standard input connected to the terminal.
 To start, compile all .c located in this repository by using this command:

-gcc -Wall -Werror -Wextra -pedantic *.c -o sodash ./sodash
+gcc -Wall -Werror -Wextra -pedantic *.c -o smashe ./smashe

-Sodash is allowed to be invoked interactively and non-interactively.
+Smashe is allowed to be invoked interactively and non-interactively.
 If sodash is invoked with standard input not connected to a terminal, it reads and executes received commands in order.

 Example:

-$ echo "echo 'alx'" | ./sodash
+$ echo "echo 'alx'" | ./smashe
 'alx'
 $

-When sodash is invoked with standard input connected to a terminal (determined by isatty(3), the interactive mode is opened. sodash Will be using the following prompt ^-^ .
+When smashe is invoked with standard input connected to a terminal (determined by isatty(3), the interactive mode is opened. smashe Will be using the following prompt ^-^ .

 Example:

-$./sodash
+$./smashe
 ^-^

-If a command line argument is invoked, sodash will take that first argument as a file from which to read commands.
+If a command line argument is invoked, smashe will take that first argument as a file from which to read commands.

 Example:

 $ cat text
 echo 'alx'
-$ ./sodash text
+$ ./smashe text
 'alx'
 $

 Environment

-Upon invocation, sodash receives and copies the environment of the parent process in which it was executed.
+Upon invocation, smashe receives and copies the environment of the parent process in which it was executed.
 This environment is an array of name-value strings describing variables in the format NAME=VALUE.
 A few key environmental variables are:

 HOME

 The home directory of the current user and the default directory argument for the cd builtin command.

-$ echo "echo $HOME" | ./sodash
+$ echo "echo $HOME" | ./smashe
 /home/vagrant

 PWD

 The current working directory as set by the cd command.

-$ echo "echo $PWD" | ./sodash
+$ echo "echo $PWD" | ./smashe
 /home/vagrant/alx/simple_shell

 OLDPWD

 The previous working directory as set by the cd command.

-$ echo "echo $OLDPWD" | ./sodash
+$ echo "echo $OLDPWD" | ./smashe
 /home/vagrant/alx/bog-062019-test_suite

 PATH